 This includes skateboarders, big trucks, lawnmowers, and those weird hoverboard thingies the kids ride around the neighborhood.

-Let’s be clear: She doesn’t mean the people associated with these wheeled devices any harm – her reaction is playful in nature.
-But she’s an impressive pup, and I’m sure her reaction looks pretty serious to anyone who doesn’t know her.
+Let’s be clear: She doesn’t mean the people associated with these wheeled devices any harm – her reaction is playful and triggered by her excitability.
+But she’s an impressive pup, and I’m sure she looks pretty frightening to anyone who doesn’t know her.

 A short time ago, we were walking at one of her favorite parks, and I noticed a young kid riding up behind us on his bike.
 I knew J.B. (my pooch) was about to flip out, so I moved us to the side of the trail and prepared for her to dislocate my shoulder when she pulled the leash taught.